vsespb/mt-aws-glacier/README.md

 ## Warning

-When playing with Glacier make sure you will be able to delete all your archives, it's impossible to delete archive or non-empty vault in amazon console now.
+* When playing with Glacier make sure you will be able to delete all your archives, it's impossible to delete archive or non-empty vault in amazon console now.
 Also make sure you have read _all_ AWS Glacier pricing/faq.

+* Read their pricing FAQ again, really.
+Beware of retrieval fee.

 ## Usage